abdulbadii/Old-TensorFlow-supporting-python-for-AVX-void-CPU/README.md

    https://github.com/openssl/openssl/releases/download/OpenSSL_1_1_0l/openssl-1.1.0l.tar.gz
    Extract it as a directory and make sure the owner is the user with 755 permission, entirely

-2. Create another directory at the same place of the source extracted (being sibling each other), almost with the same name only slighty renamed, e.g. suffixed with few letters
+2. To prepare the build result, create another directory at the same place of the source extracted (being sibling each other), almost with the same name only slighty renamed, e.g. suffixed with few letters
-   It will be for the build result, so
    `...........1.1.0l`
    become
    `...........1.1.0.bin`
-   Within, prepare these 2 directories:
+   Within it prepare these 2 directories:
    `$ mkdir -p openssl-1.1.0.bin/{include,lib}`

 4. Enter to the source directory and build